jamesdsmyth/paginate-angular.js/README.md

-# AngularJS pagination
+# AngularJS pagination with filters

-Simple ng-repeat list pagination with next/previous links with a select dropdown on type of item within the list.
+Simple ng-repeat list pagination with next/previous links.
+The list is also filtered on list item type using Angular filers.

 **Coming soon**

 Clickable page numbers

-s